 But Kars4Kids is not what it seems, and if you are thinking of donating your vehicle to get a tax deduction, think carefully before donating it to Kars4Kids.

 The car donation charity has been accused repeatedly of misleading donors and misuse of funds, and has settled numerous lawsuits for misleading donors and misusing funds.

-If you are considering donating Old Breakdown to a charity before the end of 2019 to get a tax donation, be sure research that charity thoroughly before you donate.
+If you are considering donating Old Breakdown to a charity before the end of the year to get a tax donation, be sure research that charity thoroughly before you donate.

 Do not make up your mind based on an infectuous radio or TV jingle you hear over and over and over.

 Kars4Kids Gets Low Ratings from Charity Watchdogs